Deilephila elpenor: Pupa

-It takes around 27 days for D. elpenor to move from the larva stage to the pupa stage.
-When the larvae are fully grown, they will look for a place to pupate.
-Usually, this ends up being at the base of a plant in plant debris or underneath the surface of the ground.
-Once they have found a secure spot, they will line the pupal chamber with a few strands of silk, pupate, then overwinter as pupae.
-Their pupae are brown with darker brown speckles throughout, and the divisions between the segments appear black.
+D. elpenor moves from the larval to the pupal stage in around 27 days.
+When the larvae are fully grown, they look for a place to pupate, usually at the base of a plant in plant debris or underground.
+Once they have found a secure spot, they line the pupal chamber with a few strands of silk, then overwinter as pupae.
+The pupae are brown with darker brown speckles throughout, and the divisions between the segments appear black.
 Pupae are 40–45 mm long.

 Adult

-The wingspan of D. elpenor that have been collected in Europe measure to be around 60–70 mm.
-There is also very little variation between the male and female D. elpenor.
-Adults are the most active during the month of June.
+The wingspan of D. elpenor in Europe measure around 60–70 mm.
+Very little variation is seen between the male and female D. elpenor.
+Adults are the most active during June.
 They visit flowers and feed on the nectar at night, and are especially attracted to plants such as honeysuckle (Lonicera).

 Adaptations

 Eyespots

 Many Lepidoptera species have evolved eyespots either on their body (when they are caterpillars) or on their wings (as fully grown adults).
-This dark, circular marking is generally thought to resemble the eyes of a predator and deter attacks from birds that feed on insects.
+This dark, circular marking is generally thought to resemble the eyes of a predator and may deter attacks from birds that feed on insects.
 This mimicry is effective because the caterpillar is usually somewhat concealed, and because the predators must respond to the signals quickly.

-When it feels threatened by a predator, the caterpillar will widen the anterior part of the body.
-This defensive posture emphasises the eyespots and makes it more conspicuous.
-Some research have suggested that this allows the eyespots of the caterpillar to resemble a snake more closely than it could when it is at rest.
+When it feels threatened by a predator, the caterpillar widens the anterior part of its body.
+This defensive posture makes the eyespots more conspicuous.
+This may allow the eyespots of the caterpillar to resemble a snake more closely than when it is at rest.